U.S. Treasury yields 2020 drop makes way for slow grind back in 2021

 For its part, the Fed has given little indication it is ready to adjust its mix of bond buying, with Chairman Jerome Powell saying earlier this month that for the time being, buying more long-dated debt was not “high on our list of possibilities.”

-Reporting by Saqib Iqbal Ahmed and Ira Iosebashvili; editing by Megan Davies and Dan Grebler
+Reporting by Saqib Iqbal Ahmed and Ira Iosebashvili; editing by Megan Davies, Dan Grebler and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.